AdaCore/ada-spark-rfcs/considered/rfc-structural-generic-instantiation.md

     subtype S is String (1 ..
 N);
 ?

+> Raph: For me we shouldn't try to be clever about those cases (so no resolving of renamings/subtypes)
+> The right approach is for the compiler to show where the generic has been instantiated and why.

 Is some cases, there may be no suitable declaration site and so the implicit instance reference would presumably have to be rejected.
 Consider an implicit instance with an actual parameter that is a formal parameter of an expression function:
     function Expr_Func (N : Natural) is
        (Some_Generic(N).Some_Function);

 Would we want to allow this?
 Note that implicitly replacing an expression function with a "regular" function would give us a place to declare the implicitly-declared instance, but it would also introduce complexity (e.g., interactions with freezing).

+> Raph: It's a shame that expression functions and regular functions have different semantics in that regard.
+> I think this case can acceptably be flagged as illegal, at least for now, as long as we have decent
+> error messages in the implementation.

 ====